firat-sivrikaya/StackOverflowViewer/README.md

 ```

-Don't forget to specify the content type while making calls.
+And, don't forget to specify the content type while making calls.

 ```http
 Content-Type: application/json